 Despite the unrest in much of the world, some are not in a position to just sell everything and move to another country.

-Perhaps they can’t afford to quit their job or sell their business.
-It may be impossible to sell their house, where much of their money is tied up.
+Perhaps they can’t afford to quit their jobs or sell their businesses.
+Selling their house, where much of their money is tied up, may be impossible especially since interest rates are so high now that many cannot afford to get a loan.

 Or maybe they don’t want to leave family and friends.
 I’m sure everyone is hoping things will get better.. someday soon.